ludvigla/RRST/README.md

 You can get more info [here](https://docs.docker.com/config/containers/resource_constraints/) on the docker website.

 You might also want to increase the memory limit in docker.
-If you run `docker info` you can check how much memory is available, e.g. "Total memory: 8GiB".
-If you have more resources to allocate, you can for example go to the Docker Desktop App and then Preferences -> Resources and increase the memory.
-Otherwise, if you try to allocate more resources with the `--memory` flag when running `docker run` than the 8GiB available, you will end up with 8GiB anyways.
+If you run `docker info` you can check how much memory is available to docker, e.g. "Total memory: 8GiB".
+If you have more resources available on your system, you can increase this number.
+If you are using the Docker desktop app, open it and go to Preferences -> Resources and increase the memory.
+Otherwise, if you try to allocate more resources with the `--memory` flag than the 8GiB available, you will be limited to use the 8GiB available to docker.